+I would like to know your opinion regarding the MCDBA (SQL Server 2000)certification.
 I have been in the IT industry working with voice/data networking infrastructures for the past nine years.
 Now I would like to utilize my mind more via database design/implementation and software development rather than continuing to work with hardware.

 Please let me know if you think the MCDBA is a worthy certification to go after and what the employment prospects are for future.